-FHA Carpet Cushion Standards HUD UM 72
+FHA Carpet Cushion Standards HUD UM 72a

-FHA Carpet Pad Standards Administration
+FHA Pad Standards Administration

-FHA carpet pad standards As a response to a request from HUD, a program was developed by the National Institute of Standards and Technology (NIST) for testing carpet and carpet pad.
-Testing for FHA carpet pad standards UM 72 and carpet standards UM 42 are administered by National Voluntary Laboratory Accreditation Program (NVLAP) NVLAP established the testing program for accrediting laboratories that test carpet and attached carpet cushion products.
-In 1994 the expanded NVLAP program was renamed the Carpet and Carpet Cushion (CCC) Program.
+In response to a request from HUD, a program was developed by the National Institute of Standards and Technology (NIST), for testing carpet and carpet pad.
+Standards are administered by National Voluntary Laboratory Accreditation Program (NVLAP).
+NVLAP established the testing program for accrediting laboratories that test carpet and attached carpet cushion products.
+In 1994 the expanded NVLAP program was renamed the Carpet Cushion Council (CCC).